AdobeDocs/advertising.en/help/integrations/analytics/ids.md

 The parameter is added to your tracking URLs in one of the following ways:

-* (Recommended) The server-side insertion feature is implemented.
+* (Recommended) When the server-side insertion feature is implemented.

   * DSP customers: The pixel server automatically appends the s_kwcid parameter to your landing page suffixes when an end user views a display ad with the Adobe Advertising pixel.